hibernatus-hacker/jslurk/README.md

 # JSLurk

-JSLurk - JavaScript Bug Bounty Tool
+JSLurk - A tool for analysing javascript files.

 ## Installation